 The graduate student computer and printer are located in the Graduate Student Lounge, room 243.
 There are also a computer and copy machines in the Faculty Services Mail Room, room 318.
-These facilities will likewise become accessible once students are permitted to return to campus.

 The department will provide each anthropology graduate student with a \$30 photocopy credit (@ \$.06/copy or 500 copies) for the year.
 Please do not take paper from the copying machine for the printer or for private use.